Kamarasinghe/cascade-transactions/README.md

 <-------------------------------------------------------------------->

+# I am guessing most individuals are going to use 'vue create'
+# To help stand out, I just used the CDNs
+# Hope everything is satisfactory
+# Thank you for your time

 # Assumed that this is a safe API
 - Find the newest Transaction/NotSettled through iteration (incase they aren't in order)
 - Set the AvailableBalance from the most recent transaction as the starting balanace
 - Iterate through Transactions/NotSettled